 Genetic analysis of the modern population show a spread of R1b1a1a2a1a2b-U152 lineages south of the Alps, including north and central Italy, which supports the invasion of this group from the north, through the Alps.
-However, as with Greece – and even more so – the complexity of the current Y-DNA maps of the region mirrors the Italian Peninsula’s historical development since the Palaeolithic[Sarno et al. 2017].
+However, as with Greece – and even more so – the complexity of the current Y-DNA maps of the region mirrors the Italian Peninsula’s multiple genetic flows since the Palaeolithic[Sarno et al. 2017].

 The expansion of Rome seems not to have been accompanied by a massive migration of peoples, and cultural diffusion is likely to have played a bigger role in the expansion of Latin.

 Diachronic map of migrations in Europe ca. 250 BC – 250 AD.